BogdanCerovac/aXeSiA/README.md

 aXeSiA can:

 - parse sitemap.xml and save all URLs to a list,
-- disable cookie consent overlays so that they are not in way - simple click on accept all/ refuse all implemented,
+- disable cookie consent overlays so that they are not in way - simple click on accept all / refuse all implemented,
 - loop through the list of all URLs and process following tasks:
     - per page - save screenshots of a page with different resolutions and orientations,
     - per page - generate and save aXe core accessibility report and build site-wide summary,
     - per page - generate and save Siteimprove alfa report and build site-wide summary,
     - per page - generate and save Lighthouse report (SEO, best practices and performance) and build site-wide summary,
+    - per page - generate and save Page complexity report (based on weighted HTML elements and JavaScript events) and build site-wide summary,

 - simple web user interface with overview of:
-    - overall accessibility, SEO, performance for whole domain (averages of all sites at once),
+    - overall accessibility, SEO, performance and complexity for whole domain (averages of all sites at once),
-    - possibility to monitor accessibility, SEO, performance overall status in time (comparing data)
+    - possibility to monitor accessibility, SEO, performance and complexity overall status in time (comparing data)

 ### Update 9. apr.
 2021 from axe-hackaton:

 aXeSiA did not won the hackathon and I was also not expecting it to win as there were much more interesting projects but I am happy I was able to present it anyway.
 My plan with aXeSiA is to have a simple and open tool that I can use (and happily share with others) for some grunt multi-site audits and will continue to add features as I will see fit (or potential other contributors).
 It has already saved me some time when I needed to quickly map site-wide situations.

+(More info about whole axe-hackathon and a transcript of questions and answers)[https://cerovac.com/a11y/2021/04/axe-hackathon-2021-axesia-questions-answered-and-feedback-from-committee/]

 ## Used technologies